dgaylo/declan-gaylo-www/content/posts/undergradthesis.md

 date: 2019-06-28 00:00
 description: My undergraduate thesis was on trim tabs and interceptors for high speed planing craft.
 This post provides an overview of the work.
 graphic: images/undergradthesis.jpg
+graphicAlt: The model hull fittes with pressure sensors

 This work was performed at Webb Institute along with Dan Roske as part of our undergraduate degree.